Industry Guides12 min read17 April 2026

 • First aid kit available and stocked

-• Electrical panels and equipment properly maintained
+• Electrical equipment properly maintained

 • Adequate lighting in all work areas

-• Walkways clear of trip hazards
+• Walkways clear

-• Ventilation adequate for the space
+• Ventilation adequate

 People